jes-bro/rock-GAN/README.md

 # Put the voxel occupancy in its designated spot in the empty 3D Matrix
 reshaped_voxel[x_padding: x_padding + voxel_matrix.shape[0], y_padding: y_padding + voxel_matrix.shape[1], z_padding: z_padding + voxel_matrix.shape[2]] = voxel_matrix
 ```
 We save each voxel's matrix representation to a separate numpy file.
 Each npy file saves a single real rock wall hold voxel.
 Each numpy file is named with its corrresponding index in the data.
-To load this data, we wrote a custom dataloader.
-In the get_item function, we retrieve each data point using its index to load it from the file it is stored in.

 Here is how we save the data:
 ```python
 # Save reshaped voxel as a numpy array
 np.save(f'processed_npys/{file_name_counter}.npy', reshaped_voxel)
 ```

+### Loading the data into a custom dataloader

+To load this data, we wrote a custom dataloader.
+In the get_item function, we retrieve each data point using its index to load it from the file it is stored in.

 Here is how we load it in the get_item function:
 ```python